econ-ark/Pandemic/README.md

 1. The easiest way to get iPython running on your computer is to use the Anaconda distribution of Python, available for download at https://www.anaconda.com/distribution/

-2. The code for this project uses the Heterogeneous Agents Resources and toolKit (HARK) to solve and simulate our model.
+2. The code for this project uses the [Heterogeneous Agents Resources and toolKit](http://github.com/econ-ark/HARK) to solve and simulate our model.
 To install HARK, open a console (on Windows, use the Anaconda Prompt) and run `pip install econ-ark`.
 This will put HARK and all of its dependencies in your Python package library.

-3. All code files are in the ./Python subdirectory of this repository.
+3. All code files are in the `./Code/Python` subdirectory of this repository.
 If you've installed Anaconda, our code can be run in a graphical iPython environment by opening up the Spyder IDE.

 4. The main script for this project is GiveItAwayNowMAIN.py.
 You can run this file by clicking